kauri-io/Content/java/manage-accounts.md

-# Manage an Ethereum account with Web3j
+# Manage an Ethereum account with Java and Web3j

 The Ethereum blockchain is often compared to a World Computer with a global state.
 The global state grows after each new block and cosists of many accounts organised in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).